siboles/dotfiles/README.md

 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) If you are using another shell i.e. BASH then you don't need this.
 * [rofi](https://github.com/DaveDavenport/rofi) Again check your distribution's repository first.
 * [polybar](https://github.com/jaagr/polybar) Not in main repositories.
 See Getting Started on their readme.
-* [compton](https://github.com/chjj/compton) This screen compositer is not necessary.
+* [picom-ibhagwan](https://github.com/ibhagwan/picom) This screen compositer is not necessary.
+It just enables rounded corners and transparency/blur.
 Just comment out the lines starting it in .config/i3/config.
-It is likely available in your distribution's repo.
-* [kitty](https://github.com/kovidgoyal/kitty) This is the terminal I currently use.
-Pre-built binaries are available [See Quickstart](https://sw.kovidgoyal.net/kitty/)
+* alacritty - Terminal
-* emacs - Change the EDITOR and GIT_EDITOR variables in .zprofile if you want to use something different.
+* neovim (spacevim) - Change the EDITOR and GIT_EDITOR variables in .zprofile if you want to use something different.
 * feh - Image viewer to set the background